karthikncsuiisc/Sampling-from-high-dimensional-space/report.md

 ### 3. Gibbs Sampler

-The Gibbs is similar to adaptive Metropolis but the samples are generated samples in one dimension at a time.
+The Gibbs is similar to adaptive Metropolis but the samples are generated in one dimension at a time.

 ### 4. Sequential Monte Carlo